duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

         - Substitute the VPS IP, or domain if you will use one, into IP_OR_DOMAIN.
 This is the same IP or domain you will use to access the bot's dashboard.
         - If there is no text box, click **Add Another**
         - Make sure there is no trailing slash (e.g. /oauth-callback not /oauth-callback/)
-		- Note that the URL in the screenshot is outdated.
-Be sure the use the URL above.
         ![oauth redirects](assets/oauth_redirects.png)
     - On the bottom, click the green **Save** button.
 4. On the left, click on **Bot** and add a bot.